NikhilKalloli/TravelCrafter/README.md

-# TravelCrafter
+# TravelCrafter 🌐

 ## Overview

-Welcome to our Property Booking Platform!
-This project offers fundamental features allowing users to register, create property listings, and rate others' listings.
+Welcome to TravelCrafter!
+This project offers fundamental features allowing users to register, create property listings, and rate other's listings.
 The application employs Mapbox to showcase precise locations, MongoDB for efficient data storage, and Cloudinary as the designated cloud service for storing images.
-## Features
+## Features 🚀

 1. **User Authentication**
    - Users can sign up and log in to the platform.